mmistakes/made-mistakes-jekyll/src/_posts/work/2016-04-15-minimal-mistakes-jekyll-theme.md

 ## Usage

 To learn more about how to customize this theme, include feature images in posts, modify the look and feel, create new posts, and some other junk, [read up here](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

-## Questions?

-Having a problem getting something to work or want to know why I setup something in a certain way?
-[File a GitHub issue](https://github.com/mmistakes/minimal-mistakes/issues/new) or ping me on Twitter [@mmistakes](https://twitter.com/mmistakes) or .
-And if you make something cool with this theme feel free to let me know.

 ## License